tytydraco/yessleep/out/Dream_Files_Part_4.md

 I come back to it now at the river, the water itself was tainted and red.
 Bodies lined the shore and they were calling out.
 But need to find the next body of my friend.
 I continue along the shoreline and don’t see them.

 I then notice a body trying to get my attention.
-I approached the body and find out it was my carpentry teacher Mr Lanes.
-Lanes was trying to speak but it sounded like his lungs were filled with water.
+I approached the body and find out it was my carpentry teacher who was trying to speak but it sounded like his lungs were filled with water.

 “She…is…in…rive…in…bleh.”